-FORMAL EDUCATION & ACCESS TO QUALITY EDUCATION FOR ORANG ASLI YOUNGSTERS in 1957 (see Adnan, 2010, 2011, 2012).
+Providing the Orang Asli with quality formal education has always been a critical issue especially in the Malaysian scenario since the years after the country became independent from colonial rule in 1957 (see Adnan, 2010, 2011, 2012).
 One of the typical dilemmas that are faced by the Orang Asli is lack of quality education and living far away from good educational facilities (The New Straits Times, 2019).
 Despite advancements in technologies of teaching and learning, quality formal education is still distant to some Orang Asli children and teenagers who are still not able to gain access to state-of-the-art teaching and learning experiences due to the remoteness of some Orang Asli settlements.
 For instance, The New Straits Times (2019) reported that in one case, the range between one of the settlements in Sungai Koyan in the state of Pahang, Malaysia to the nearest primary school which is Sekolah Kebangsaan Pos Cenderoh (or Pos Cenderoh National School) is 25 kilometres, each way.
 Without a shred of doubt, traveling will indeed take a toll out of Orang Asli children on a day-to-day basis and is nigh impossible under these difficult logistical circumstances.